finom/seemple.js.org/html/en/introduction.md

 ### It is only for beginners?

-Two things that present Matreshka.js as a simple framework is a direct pointing of bound DOM nodes when declaring a two-way data binding and an absence of any restrictions on requirements for architecture and design patterns.
+Two things that present Matreshka.js as a simple framework are use of selectors of bound DOM nodes when declaring a two-way data binding and an absence of any restrictions on requirements of an architecture and design patterns.
 In other aspects Matreshka.js is a modern general-purpose framework developed using today's technologies.
-At least Matreshka.js may cause real interest because it uses the full potential of getters and setters in JavaScript.
+At least, Matreshka.js may cause an interest because it uses the full potential of getters and setters in JavaScript.